Undergraduate Research Opportunities, Crookston (UROC)

 All parts of the application form must be completed including all required signatures.

 There is no preset form for the proposal, but it should be no more than three pages double-

-- double-spaced, with 12 pt type and one inch margins on all four sides and should include the following:
+spaced, with 12 font and one inch margins on all four sides, and should include the following:

-- title of research project, your name, and your faculty mentor’s name
+- title of project, your name, your faculty mentor’s name, and dates of project

 - budget details for the project

 Faculty Mentor Recommendation

 The Faculty Mentor completes the Faculty Mentor Recommendation form and sends an electronic copy to Barbara Cournia at email@example.com